bpeel/pucxobot/README.md

 of what to type there:

     coup - Create a game of Coup
-    snitch - Create a game of Snitch Perfidulo letter - Create a game of Love Letter join - Join an existing game or create a new one start - Start an existing game
+    snitch - Create a game of Snitch letter - Create a game of Love Letter join - Join an existing game or create a new one start - Start an existing game